• Skip to primary navigation

 If you're a fan of Shrimp and Grits, check out these amazing recipes.

 • Grits à Ya Ya: Grits à Ya Ya, made famous by the Fish House in Pensacola, takes cheesy smoked Gouda grits and tops it with perfectly seasoned shrimp and a creamy spinach and mushroom sauce.
-As an added bonus, finish it with a garnish of fried carrot strings just like the Fish House does.
+As an added bonus, finish it with a garnish of fried carrot strings, just like the Fish House does.

-Thank you so much for visiting Pudge Factor.
-I hope you’ll come back!
+Thank you so much for visiting PudgeFactor.
+We hope you'll come back!

 Shrimp and Gouda Grits Bites